Jasdero/JasderoPassePlatBundle/README.md

   * automatic import and creation of orders from/to Google Drive
   * self-creating and organizing orders on Google Drive

 ### Status oriented management

 #### Principle
 The Passe-Plat bundle is built on the principle that an order status (i.e. on hold, ready etc...) depends on the statuses of the products it's made of.
 The product with the most important status will define its order status.
+Since it can be used in many ways, orders are considers as "containers" and products as its "content".
 #### Use
 All you have to do is to create some statuses and order them on the statuses main page.
-There you have a table which rows you can drag'n'drop in the order you want.
+There you have a table which rows you can sort to establish your own ruling hierarchy.

 ### Google Drive (optional)
 #### Principle
-Google Drive sheets are used to create orders and as a way to keep track of it.
+Google Drive sheets are used to create containers and as a way to keep track of it.

 #### Use
-Create orders directly on the drive or directly from your platform.
-There is a button to scan new orders from the drive in the bundle.
-On product update, both local and drive orders are updated.
+Create containers directly on the drive or directly from your platform.
+There is a button to scan new containers from the drive in the bundle.
+On content update, both local and drive containers are updated.
 However when you modify the hierarchy of your statuses, the tasks are separated since google requests may take a long time.
 A page is dedicated to this action.
 ### Requirements
 * [Jquery](http://code.jquery.com/)